Mīharo Murihiku Polyfest

 Parents are involved with their schools in ways that many whānau could not have comprehended several years ago.
 Pākehā whanau, that may once have been reluctant to attend, leave the stadium with proud tears in their eyes.

-Mīharo, the Trust that have run the event since day one, see it as a sign of a deeper shift within the community – Murihiku is learning to value culture.
+Mīharo, the Trust that has run the event since day one, see it as a sign of a deeper shift within the community – Murihiku is learning to value culture.
 Some groups are now hiring school-leaver performers to help tutor their kapa haka and Pasifika groups – compounding the worth of Polyfest for our children.

 And now, as Polyfest moves into the Southern Lakes region, this process is beginning again.
 Three years ago it was a handful of schools performing – now the early childhood educators are getting involved.